For Therapists & Clinicians

 1

-Your client connects
+Your client could connect

 2

-You get visibility
+You could get visibility

 3

-You review together
+You could review together

 Client progress overview

-See check-in trends, mood patterns, zone scores, and roadmap progress at a glance — without combing through raw entries.
+Review check-in trends, mood patterns, zone scores, and roadmap progress at a glance — without combing through raw entries.

 Consent-first architecture